José Ramón Alexanko

-José Ramón Alexanko Ventosa ([xo'se ra'mon aleɣ'saŋko βen'tosa]; born 19 May 1956) is a Spanish retired footballer and manager, who later served as director of football of Valencia CF.
+José Ramón Alexanko Ventosa ([xo'se ra'mon aleɣ'saŋko βen'tosa]; born 19 May 1956), also known as Alexanko or Alesanco, is a Spanish retired football player and manager, who later served as director of football of Valencia.

 During his career the central defender played with success for both Athletic Bilbao and Barcelona, winning several accolades for the latter – 16 in total – and appearing in 367 La Liga games over the course of 17 seasons (34 goals).

 A Spanish international on more than 30 occasions, Alexanko represented the nation in one World Cup and one European Championship.

 Club career

 Athletic Bilbao

-Born in Barakaldo, Biscay, Alexanko joined Athletic Bilbao's youth system in 1972, then served an unassuming loan with Basque neighbours Deportivo Alavés – second division – and returned subsequently.
-He made his La Liga debut on 12 December 1976, in a 5–2 home win against RCD Español (30 minutes played).
+Born in Barakaldo, Biscay, Alexanko joined Athletic Bilbao's youth system in 1972, then served an unassuming loan with Basque neighbours Alavés – second division – and returned subsequently.
+He made his La Liga debut on 12 December 1976, in a 5–2 home win against Espanyol (30 minutes played).

 An undisputed starter from his second season onwards, Alexanko's highlights at Athletic were winning two runners-up medals, one in the Copa del Rey and one in the UEFA Cup, both in 1977.
 Among his teammates were veterans José Ángel Iribar and Javier Irureta.

-Barcelona / Coaching
+Barcelona

-In 1980, Alexanko signed for FC Barcelona, paving the way for a number of fellow Basque players including José Mari Bakero, Txiki Begiristain, Ion Andoni Goikoetxea, Julio Salinas and Andoni Zubizarreta.
+In 1980, Alexanko signed for Barcelona, paving the way for a number of fellow Basque players including José Mari Bakero, Txiki Begiristain, Ion Andoni Goikoetxea, Julio Salinas and Andoni Zubizarreta.
 With him as captain they formed the backbone of the legendary Dream Team, which won four consecutive league championships and the European Cup for the first time in the club's history.

 Among his most memorable moments during his 13 seasons at the Catalan side, Alexanko scored the winning goal as Barcelona beat Real Sociedad 1–0 in the 1988 domestic cup final, also playing about ten minutes in the 1992 European Cup Final.
-Six years earlier he had his penalty shootout attempt saved by FC Steaua București's Helmuth Duckadam, as Barça lost the 1986 edition in Seville.
+Six years earlier he had his penalty shootout attempt saved by Steaua București's Helmut Duckadam, as Barça lost the 1986 edition in Seville.